wkc1986/wkc.drifter-sampler/README.md

 Max for Live sampler instrument.
 Granulates with 2d.wave~ with random motion between slices.
 4-voice.
 This is intended for sustained droney purposes (long notes).
 `wkc.drifter-sampler.amxd` is the main file.
+Drag it into a Live MIDI track.
 Open `drifter-sampler.maxproj` for an overview of all files.
 Subpatchers in `/patchers` including some factory abstractions copied to local.